Kerry says U.S. ties can grow if more freedom in Vietnam

 Minh said promoting rights was a priority and legal reforms were being implemented.
 He said rights in Vietnam had "special character" in the local context, but his country was open to discuss differences to improve.

-Kerry urged Vietnam to recognise free speech and assembly, which millions of its people were exercising on Facebook and through workers defending their rights.
+Kerry urged Vietnam to recognize free speech and assembly, which millions of its people were exercising on Facebook and through workers defending their rights.

 "There are basic principles we will defend: No one should be punished for speaking their mind so long as they are peaceful," he said in his earlier speech.

-He also met President Truong Tan Sang, who recognised the importance of guaranteeing human rights, he said.
+He also met President Truong Tan Sang, who recognized the importance of guaranteeing human rights, he said.

 "He couldn't have been more clear about how important it is (to Vietnam's leaders) to respect the rights of their people," Kerry said.